c0smin27/Asterisk-VoIP/README.md

 - Supported codecs: `ulaw`, `alaw`, `gsm`, `ilbc`, `h264`, `h263`

 ### 2. `iax.conf`
-Defines IAX users such as `2000`, `3143`, `4143`, each with its own context and password authentication.
+Defines IAX users such as `2000`, `3143`, `4143`, each with its own context and password authentication

 ### 3. `extensions.conf`
 Main dialplan configuration file: